Electric Shock

 Let-Go Threshold

 If the source of the current is held in the hand, it may cause muscles to contract making the person unable to let go voluntarily.
-99% Of adults will not be able to let go with a current greater than 22 mA.
+The ‘let-go’ threshold varies significantly, but currents around the 10–20 mA range can cause painful muscle contraction and make it difficult to release a conductor.

 Electrical Burns